QingQiz/toy-language-in-haskell/README.md

 ### Run

-> currently we can generate AST and perform semantic analysis
+> currently we can generate x86-64 asm

 ```
 ./cpr path-to-file